Si-Lan Chen: Life

-Si-Lan Chen was born in Trinidad in 1905 (some sources also give her birth year as 1909), the daughter of Eugene Chen, a Chinese lawyer and diplomat, and Agatha Alphosin Ganteaume, a Trinidadian woman of French Creole heritage.
+Si-Lan Chen was born in Trinidad in 1905 (some sources also give her birth year as 1909), the daughter of Eugene Chen, a Chinese-Trinidadian lawyer and diplomat, and Agatha Alphosin Ganteaume, a Trinidadian woman of French Creole heritage.
 In 1912, she moved to London, where she studied dance at the Stedman Academy.
-In 1926, she moved to China, where her father held the position of foreign minister in the government of Sun Yat-Sen. In 1927, her family fled to Moscow after Chiang Kai-Shek took power in China.
+In 1926, she moved to China, where her father held the position of foreign minister in the government of Sun Yat-Sen.

+In 1927, her family fled to Moscow after Chiang Kai-Shek took power in China.
 While in Moscow, Chen enrolled in the school of the Bolshoi Ballet and subsequently studied modern dance, including working with the avant-garde choreographer Kasyan Goleizovsky, becoming an early exponent of modern dance in the Soviet Union.
 She was also the first ballet teacher of her cousin, Dai Ailian, who would go on to become an influential figure in modern dance in China.
+Chen also studied at Vera Maya's Isadora Duncan School and the Lunacharsky Theatrical Technicum.

+Chen's dance combined classical dance with African and African American folk cultures.
+She was influenced by other interpretive styles, including from the Caribbean, from the Soviet Union (especially its Central Asian regions), and Chinese folk tradition.

+In 1931, Chen married Soviet film director Mikhail Mikhailovich.
+The marriage was unhappy, lasting three months during which Chen and Mikhailovich did not live with each other, and ended in divorce.
+Mikhailovich was mentally ill and hung himself in Spring 1932.

 Chen was romantically involved with the poet Langston Hughes during his visit to Moscow in 1932.
 In 1933, she met Jay Leyda, an American filmmaker and film historian, whom she married in 1934.

-During the 1930s and 1940s, following the Japanese invasion of China, she performed in benefits to raise relief funds for China, touring in the U.S., Mexico, and the Caribbean, and was an active supporter of anti-imperialist movements.
-During this time, she also worked in Hollywood as a choreographer and dance instructor, appearing in some films, such as The Keys to the Kingdom (1944).
+In 1935, Chen was diagnosed with cancer and had major surgery at the Shanghai Red Cross hospital.